Great Decisions is an after-school enrichment program for high-school students.

 Since 2004, the Jacksonville Council has utilized the Briefing Book, TV/DVD series and online resources to develop a Great Decisions after-school enrichment program for high school students.
-The program began with three high schools and one university and has quickly grown in six years to include four Jacksonville-based college/universities and eleven high schools, spanning three counties, the majority of which reside in Duval County.
+The program began with three high schools and one university and has quickly grown in seven years to include four Jacksonville-based college/universities and twelve high schools, spanning three counties, the majority of which reside in Duval County.

 The program is offered to area high schools at no charge.
 Costs of materials and facilitator stipends are covered through:

 Do consider participating as a sponsor.
 We would like to thank our Great Decisions Supporters: